Compiling a Custom Linux Kernel

 Welcome to KernelNewbies.org

 - A great site for newbies to learn about Linux kernel development; includes basic information about code organization, subsystems, and current projects as well as a mailing list and FAQ.
 For internationalization check the RegionalNewbies link.
-Currently there are Brazilian, Indian, and Spanish sites.
+Currently there are Brazilian, Chinese, Indian, Japanese, Spanish, and Turkish sites.

 Welcome to OpenVZ

-- An operating system-level server virtualization project built on Linux; creates isolated, secure virtual private servers on a single physical server resulting in better server utilization and no conflict between applications.
+- An operating system-level server virtualization project built on Linux.
+It creates isolated, secure virtual private servers on a single physical server resulting in better server utilization and no conflict between applications.
+Latest release is 3.0.23, 2008-11-11.

 Xen Virtual Machine Monitor